2005 Atlantic hurricane season: Meteorological conditions

 The Gulf of Mexico saw record levels of tropical activity in 2005, with 11 named storms entering the basin.
 The unusual activity was attributed to a persistent high pressure area over the Southeastern United States, the northeastward displacement and amplification of the Intertropical Convergence Zone (ITCZ) over the eastern Pacific, and above average sea surface temperatures in the Gulf of Mexico.
 These factors reduced vertical wind shear and favored cyclonic flow, creating an environment highly supportive of tropical development.
 The high pressure area also steered incoming storms into the Gulf of Mexico.
 In addition, the El Niño–Southern Oscillation (ENSO) was in a neutral phase, lowering the likelihood of storms making landfall on the East Coast of the United States and leading to a concentration of impacts farther west.
 This focusing mechanism led to a complementary reduction in storms developing close to Cape Verde.
 During the peak of the 2005 season, the Loop Current – an ocean current that transports warm water from the Caribbean Sea northward into the Gulf of Mexico and offshore the U.S. East Coast – propagated northward, reaching its most poleward point in advance of Hurricane Katrina.
 This protrusion detached into a warm core ring, or a small region of warm waters to an abnormally deep depth, and began to drift southwest as Hurricane Rita traversed the region.
 By mid-October, the Loop Current returned to its typical position in the Yucatán Peninsula.
 This evolution provided enhanced ocean heat content to both hurricanes and was partially responsible for the extreme intensities attained by those cyclones.

-In addition to the unusually high amount of tropical activity, the 2005 season also featured an abnormally high amount of storms in the typically inactive early and latter parts of the season.
-Lowered sea-level atmospheric pressures in the late spring and early summer of 2005 curtailed the strength of trade winds, resulting in a reduction of latent heat loss from the tropical Atlantic and Caribbean.
-This allowed the persistence of the anomalously warm sea surface temperatures that had contributed to the active 2004 hurricane season; this warmth remained until November 2005.
+Lowered sea-level atmospheric pressures in the late spring and early summer of 2005 curtailed the strength of trade winds.
+This allowed the persistence of the anomalously warm sea surface temperatures until November 2005.
 The activity in later parts of the 2005 season was elevated by the unusual development of four tropical cyclones from non-tropical origins over the eastern Atlantic.